earthbound19/autobrood/README.md

 Double-click examples\example-brood-1\double-click-me.bat to get an idea how it works.
 Also explore the batch-scripts directory and the _resources.7z archive (7zip required).

 At this writing, many of the scripts are defunct for various reasons and need reworking, but many of them work, also.
+Additionally, you may wish to (and I certainly do) use other scripts in conjunction with this toolset, being my _ebDev scripts, available at: https://github.com/earthbound19/_ebDev

 DEVELOPMENT HISTORY:
 Before now: correct.